 How should this medicine be used?

-Bamlanivimab and etesevimab come as solutions (liquids) to be mixed together with additional liquid and then injected slowly into a vein by a doctor or nurse.
-They are given together as a one-time dose as soon as possible after a positive test for COVID-19 and within 10 days after the start of COVID-19 infection symptoms such as a fever, cough, or shortness of breath.
+For the treatment of COVID-19, it is given together as a one-time dose as soon as possible after a positive test for COVID-19 and within 10 days after the start of COVID-19 infection symptoms such as a fever, cough, or shortness of breath.

-The combination of bamlanivimab and etesevimab injection may cause serious or life-threatening reactions during and after the infusion.
+Bamlanivimab and etesevimab injection may cause serious or life-threatening reactions during and after the infusion.
 A doctor or nurse will monitor you carefully while you are receiving these medications and for at least 1 hour after you receive them.
 Tell your doctor or nurse immediately if you experience any of the following symptoms during or after the infusion: fever, difficulty breathing, chills, fatigue, chest pain, chest discomfort, weakness, confusion, nausea, headache, shortness of breath, wheezing, throat irritation, rash, hives, itching, flushing, muscle pain or dizziness, especially when standing up, sweating, or swelling of the face, throat, tongue, lips, or eyes.
 Your doctor may need to slow down your infusion or stop your treatment if you experience any of these side effects.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.